-In 2014, my study partner, Rabbi Cindy Enger and I reimagined and co-created an approach to counting the Omer as one that speaks to the stages of spiritual journey.
+In 2014, my chevruta/study partner, Rabbi Cindy Enger and I reimagined and co-created an approach to counting the Omer as one that speaks to the stages of spiritual journey.
+Our fresh perspective offers an alternative to conventional Omer counting practices.

-We created a seven-step structure that explores the themes that unfold anytime we leave the known and enter into the unknown.
-I will be using this seven step framework in this Journey workbook.
+We imagined a seven-step framework that explores the themes that unfold anytime we leave the known and enter into the unknown.
+I will be following this seven step process in this Journey workbook: